Serving Camden County, Burlington County, Gloucester County and the Surrounding Areas

 Workers’ compensation claims are awarded based on strict liability so they can be very complex and difficult to handle.
 This means that as long as your injuries or illness is a direct result of your employment, you are entitled to workers’ compensation.

-If you have been injured in the workplace, our Law Offices can assist you in receiving the compensation you deserve.
+If you have been injured in the workplace, Mr. Rochman can assist you in receiving the compensation you deserve.
 Our decades of experience in workers compensation law, personal injury law and beyond give us the experience and knowledge necessary to help you resolve your legal manner in the most favorable way possible.
 Contact us today for your free consultation.
 No Fee if no Recovery!